rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/cisco_device_manager.md

 ## Vulnerable Application

-  Any Cisco networking device with the HTTP inteface turned on.
+  Any Cisco networking device with the HTTP interface turned on.

 ## Verification Steps